AshwinSundar/complete/README.md

 # complete
-Command line tool for playing a "completion" sounds when a task completes
+Command line tool for playing a "completion" sound when a task completes

 ## Setup